-Woe to you who desire the day of the Lord!**

 Woe to you who desire the day of the Lord!

-The day of the Lord was supposed to be the day God returns to crush all of his enemies, and therefore, all of THEIR enemies.
-They believed that on the day of the Lord they would be restored to greatness.
-They were already experiencing a time a great prosperity and they thought the day of the Lord would just keep the good times rolling.
+The day of the Lord was supposed to be the day God returns to crush all their enemies, and restore Israel to greatness.
+In Amos’ day, they were already experiencing a time a great prosperity and they thought the day of the Lord would just keep the good times rolling.

 But what if Israel is also God’s enemy?

-Is it possible that we, like the Israelites, are completely deceived about our relationship with God?
+Christian, is it possible that we too, like the Israelites, are completely deceived about our relationship with God?
 That we too worship our possessions, prosperity, and power?
 That our lights of security are actually our darkness?
 Could we be placing all our hope in things like tradition, nostalgia, past successes, or present politics?
 Could the very things we call blessings, actually be destroying us?
 Are we escaping the lion just to get eaten by the bear?

 Could we, like the Israelites, be desiring a Jesus who only makes us happy without making us holy?
 A Jesus who solves my problems without exposing my sin?
 Is it possible that we too are relying on our offerings or our good behavior to appease Christ, while he actually hates it all, because it lacks real love and justice?
-Do we look past the poor?
-Forget the oppressed?
-Do we see what’s happening on the news and immediately think of ourselves, choosing fear over compassion?
-Do we listen to noisy Christian songs all day and then gossip, complain, and criticize others all night?
+Are we listening to noisy Christian songs all day and then gossiping, complaining, and criticizing others all night?
 Are we living lives full of self-righteous actions and intentions without true love?

 Yes, we are.

 “To live is Christ” means we now have the justice and righteousness that God requires imputed to us in spite of us.
-Now we can sing humble songs of praise, looking forward to the day of the Lord part two.
+Now we really can look forward to the day of the Lord.
 The day of Christ’s return to judge the earth.
 Why?
-Because we have already passed through the judgment of Christ’s cross in him, and been granted the justice and righteousness of our Savior.
+Because we have already passed through the judgment of Christ’s cross in him, and we have been granted the justice and righteousness of our Savior.